Altarax/Simple_Deglitcher/README.md

 a main file but you can use markdown : https://www.doxygen.nl/manual/markdown.html
 and in some times I'll create a repo to show how really we can use Doxygen for VHDL code.
 During my research to learn about Doxygen for VHDL code, I didn't find a lot of information
-about it and I'll do my best to fix this.
+about it and I'll do my best to fix it.

 For a nicer CSS on your Doxygen files : https://jothepro.github.io/doxygen-awesome-css/